-This article is the continuation of my first post about TDD in PyCharm with Python and Django.
-Here I will outline how to do behaviour driven development in PyCharm can be used in a scrum environment.
+This article is a continuation of my first post about TDD in PyCharm with Python and Django.
+Here I will outline how behaviour driven development in PyCharm can be used in a scrum environment.
 However, scrum itself is another topic, but I will use these processes as a canvas.

-I am not an affiliate of JetBrains neither any of their products.
-In fact, I am a little bit disappointed with the most recent release of YouTrack and the number of critical bugs that they still have after months of work.
-I am not saying that PyCharm or YouTrack or any other JetBrains products are flawless (clearly not) but these tools I found the best for my team and me.
+I am neither an affiliate of JetBrains nor any of their products.
+In fact, I am a little disappointed with the most recent release of YouTrack and the number of critical bugs that they have, even now, after months of work.
+I am not saying that PyCharm or YouTrack or any other JetBrains products is flawless (clearly not) but these are the tools I found, which worked the best for my team and me.

 In the previous post we’ve built an API so it’s time to do a catalogue now.